oze4/jslice/README.md

 ## Push

-Appends an element to the end of a slice.
+Appends an element to the end of a slice. `Push` modifies the original slice.

 ```go
 s := []int{1,2,3}